gtod/postgres-json/README.md

 However, I think it may well be practical to support referential integrity, based just on the primary key column in different models.
-So we should be able to support a *CAT owns one or more HUMANS* relationship etc.  This is the point of using PostgreSQL for JSON: we can choose precisely how much of the old fashioned relational database goodness to go with the new fashioned JSON devil may care hedonism...
+So we should be able to support a *CAT owns one or more HUMANS* relationship etc.  This is the point of using Postgre for JSON
+documents: we can choose precisely how much of the old fashioned relational database goodness to mix with the new fashioned JSON devil may care hedonism...